the-via/website/docs/custom_ui.md

 For example, all custom UI defined for any kind of lighting should use a top-level menu called `Lighting`, and then the sub-menus should be named with the specifics of that lighting, such as `Underglow`, `Buttglow®`, `Backlight`, `Indicators`.

-Other top-level menus should be similarly generalized, such as `Audio`, `Display`, `Encoders`, etc.
+Other top-level menus should be similarly generalized, such as `Audio`, `Display`, `Knobs`, etc.

-Multiple top-level menus with the same name will merge to become a single top-level menu.
-This allows multiple built-in UI definitions and/or custom UI definitions to share the same menu heirarchy.
-For example, `"core/qmk_backlight"` and `"core/qmk_rgblight"` both define UI under a top-level menu `Lighting`, so when combined, there will be only one `Lighting` menu with sub-menus `Backlight` and `Underglow`.
+Top-level menus will be displayed with an icon based on the `label`.
+The current list is:

+ - `"Lighting"`
+ - `"Audio"`
+ - `"Display"`

+Top level menus with a `label` not in this list will be displayed with a generic icon.

 In the case where a built-in definition requires some changes to match the firmware, the built-in definition can be inserted in place in the `menus` element and modified.
 In most cases, the default handlers in the firmware can be used.